Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 The name of the pico when programmed is **panduza.io dio-modbus**, his vendor id is **16c0** and id product **05e1**

-You can use lsusb command to check if a USB device with the vendor and product is available.
+You can use usb-devices command to check if a USB device with the vendor, product and name is available.

 ```